Christy Martin: Career

-Martin defended her title six more times, including a rematch with Szymansky, a fourth fight with Buchanan and defenses versus Melinda Robinson and Sue Chase, winning all of them, before the fight that many credit for putting women's boxing on the sports fans' radar took place: On March 16, 1996, she and Deirdre Gogarty fought what many consider a great fight, in front of Showtime cameras.
-Martin got the decision, and after that bout, she began to gain more celebrity, even appearing on the cover of Sports Illustrated once shortly afterwards.
-(Specifically, on April 15, 1996, Martin became the first female boxer to appear on the cover of Sports Illustrated; the headline read, "The Lady Is a Champ".)
+On March 16, 1996, the fight that many credit for putting women's boxing on the sports fans' radar took place.
+Martin and Deirdre Gogarty fought what many consider a great fight, on the Showtime pay-per-view broadcast of the Mike Tyson vs Frank Bruno WBC Heavyweight Championship.
+Martin got the decision, and after that bout, she began to gain more celebrity.
+On April 15, 1996, Martin became the first female boxer to appear on the cover of Sports Illustrated.
+The headline read, "The Lady Is a Champ".

-Martin made a special guest appearance on the television show Roseanne in season 9, episode 6, "Pampered to a Pulp".
+Martin made a special guest appearance on the television series Roseanne in season 9, episode 6, "Pampered to a Pulp".

 Martin won her next eight bouts including wins against Robinson, DeShong, Marcela Acuña and Isra Girgrah.
 Martin lost her title in a 10-round decision loss to Sumya Anani in 1998.
 Martin then won her next nine fights including wins against Belinda Laracuente, Sabrina Hall and Kathy Collins.
-Martin won her next two fights by ten-round decisions against Lisa Holeywine and Mia St. John.
+Martin won her next two fights by ten-round decisions against Lisa Holewyne and Mia St. John.

 In 2003 Martin fought Laila Ali and lost by a knockout in the fourth round.

 Martin's next fight in 2005 was a second-round knockout against Lana Alexander in Lula, Mississippi.

 In 2005 a fight with Lucia Rijker, titled "Million Dollar Lady", was canceled because Rijker ruptured her Achilles during training.

 On September 16, 2005, in Albuquerque, New Mexico, Martin lost a 10-round unanimous decision to Holly Holm.
 Martin was beaten by the 23-year-old southpaw, with all three judges scoring for Holm.

 Martin holds a record of 49 wins, 7 losses and 3 draws with 31 wins by knockout.
 She is a frequent visitor of the International Boxing Hall Of Fame annual induction ceremonies, and an avid autograph signer.
 She has fought on the undercard of boxers Mike Tyson, Evander Holyfield, Félix Trinidad and Julio César Chávez.

 Martin was promoted by Don King, and was the first woman to sign with him.
 He signed Martin in October 1993 following her third-round knockout win against Beverly Szymanski.

-Martin was nicknamed The Coal Miner's Daughter in reference to her father's occupation.